Dean College Financial Aid Policies

 Residency Changes

-Dean College awards scholarship and financial aid based on a student’s residency status.
-If a commuter student decides to become a resident within the first four weeks of the semester, they will be responsible for the full room and board charges.
+While Dean College scholarships are awarded based on a student’s merit and potential, residency status is also a factor in determining the amount.
+Resident-student scholarships are awarded in higher amounts to assist students with the higher cost of living on campus.
+If a student’s residency status changes, a corresponding increase or decrease in scholarship will occur.
+If a commuter student decides to become a resident within the first four weeks of the semester, they will be responsible for the full housing and food charges.
 The student’s Dean aid will be adjusted to reflect the full resident status.
-After the first four weeks of the semester, the student’s room and board charges and Dean aid will be prorated on a weekly basis.
+After the first four weeks of the semester, the student’s housing and food charges and Dean aid will be prorated on a weekly basis.

-If a student decides to become a commuter student within the first four weeks of the semester, the room and board charges and Dean aid will be prorated on a weekly basis.
-After the first four weeks of the semester, the student would be responsible for the full room and board charges.
-The students institutional financial aid would remain at the resident level.
+If a student decides to become a commuter student within the first four weeks of the semester, the housing and board charges and Dean aid will be prorated on a weekly basis.
+After the first four weeks of the semester, the student would be responsible for the full housing and board charges.
+The students' institutional financial aid would remain at the resident level.

-If a student changes his or her housing assignment during the semester, the difference in room cost will be prorated based on the effective date of the charge.
-Dean Aid will not be adjusted based on room changes or associated charges.
+If a student changes their housing assignment during the semester, the difference in housing cost will be prorated based on the effective date of the charge.
+Dean Aid will not be adjusted based on housing changes or associated charges.

 Rights and Responsibilities